Skip to content

 Are all IaC security tools free?

-The main IaC security tools (Checkov, KICS, Trivy, Terrascan, Kubescape) are all free and open-source.
-Snyk offers IaC scanning with a free tier.
-Commercial vendors like Prisma Cloud and Wiz offer IaC scanning as part of larger cloud security platforms.
+The main IaC security tools (Checkov, KICS, Trivy, Kubescape, Conftest, OPA Gatekeeper, Kyverno) are all free and open-source.
+Snyk IaC and Aikido Security offer free tiers.
+Commercial vendors like Prisma Cloud, Wiz, Orca Security, and Sysdig Secure include IaC scanning as part of larger cloud security platforms (CNAPPs).

 Which IaC security tool should I use?